KIT-ISAS/RTCF/README.md

 #### Logging

 The RTCF provides two types of logging statements in [rt_logging_macros.hpp](rtcf/include/rtcf/rt_logging_macros.hpp).
 The use of `ROS_*`-style logging is discouraged as it breaks `rqt_logger_level` as well as real-timeness.
-For logging in non real-time sections, following macros can be used:
+For logging in non-real-time sections, following macros can be used:

 ```cpp
 NON_RT_DEBUG(...);